 - Incentives and drivers for change - the role and potential of remote services and innovative service delivery, commissioning, procurement, and efficiency improvements;

 - Measuring local progress and the role of new models of care - developing metrics, leadership and comparing financial and carbon savings;

 - Next steps for creating environmentally sustainable health systems - patient and staff safety, innovation and cross-sector collaboration:

 - Public health return on investment from addressing climate change and promoting prevention;

 - Engaging healthcare professionals and the impact on patient care, quality, and safety;

 - Reducing the carbon footprint of the life sciences industry;

-- Water use and waste management in the NHS estate; and
+- Water use, waste management and ensuring safety in disposal and collection during the pandemic; and

 - Supporting sustainability in the NHS through technology.

 Policy officials attending: